gortonator/bsds-6650/assignments-2021/Assignment-1.md

 ### Break Things :)
 Experiment with the number of threads your server can support and report when something on the server breaks.

-Perhaps with 4000 client threads your server will overload an IP buffer somewhere, or requests will take so long they will timeout and fail?
+Perhaps with 4000 client threads your server will overload an IP buffer somewhere and refuse requests, or requests will take so long they will timeout and fail?

 Or depending on how you are capturing latencies, your client may start throwing OutOfMemory exceptions?
+This is probably a bug in your client, but still ;)

 Stress testing is fun and instructive.
 It’s a skill you should be taking away from this course, so here’s a chance to practise! *Beware, the school network limits requests - run tests with more than 256 threads somewhere else!*